MemoriesJ/KAMG/README.md

 python train.py conf/config.py
 ```

-which is same as [Neural classifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier)
+which is same as [Neural classifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier).

 ## Acknowledgement

-Our codes are based on [Neural classifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier)
+Our codes are based on [Neural classifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier), and
 we have modified following files which will be different the from original.

 * model/rnn.py                           (update)